top of page

 Nigel is a qualified teacher, who has lived and worked locally for over 40 years mostly for local charities - with young offenders, people with disabilities, and more recently with young people excluded from mainstream education.

 Safety.
-Nigel is DBS checked (criminal record check provided by the government) and can provide tailored risk assessments for school groups including up to date precautions for the coronavirus.
-Nigel has been double-vaccinated plus the booster jab against the coronavirus.
+Nigel is DBS checked (criminal record check provided by the government) and can provide tailored risk assessments for school and other groups.
 Cambridge Sports Tours holds Public Liability Insurance for up to £1 million for guided walking tours.

 Sport.
 Nigel Fenner was a student at the University of Cambridge where he played football against Oxford University at Wembley stadium, so securing his 'Blue'.